M4x28/AIF25-Evolutionary/README.md

 - **NEAT config errors?** `NEATConfig` now regenerates `configs/neat_walker2d.cfg` automatically; delete stale files if necessary.
 - **Performance variance?** Increase `workers`, ensure consistent seeds, and follow the suggested experiment grid.

-Happy experimenting!
 If you extend the project (new policies, envs, or visualizations) keep the configuration and filenames consistent so that comparison across algorithms remains straightforward.